vyos/vyos-build/README.md

 $ apt-get update
 ```

-If you are working on a Debian Jessie machine, no special preparation is needed, you only
+If you are working on a Debian Jessie machine, no special preparation is needed,
-need to enable jessie-backports and install build dependencies.
+you only need to enable jessie-backports and install build dependencies.
+An
+up-to-date depnedency list can be found in out [Dockerfile](docker/Dockerfile).

 Several packages are required for building the ISO:
 * `python3`